Hamiltonian Deep Neural Networks Guaranteeing Non-vanishing Gradients by Design: Continuous-Time Analysis

 where $\bm{\delta}(T-t) = \frac{\partial \mathcal{L}}{\partial \mathbf{y}(T-t)}$ is the solution to the backward-in-time ODE

 initialized with $\bm{\delta}(T) = \frac{\partial \mathcal{L}}{\partial\mathbf{y}(T)}$.

-As previously observed, the BSM $\frac{\partial {\bf y}(T)}{\partial {\bf y}(T-t)}$ is the unique solution to the LTV ODE \eqref{eq:BackwardGradientDynamics}.
-As such, the phenomena of vanishing and exploding gradients are avoided if the corresponding LTV system is \emph{marginally} stable, i.e. neither diverging nor asymptotically converging to the origin.
+By Lemma~\ref{lem:grad_dynamics} the phenomena of vanishing and exploding gradients are avoided if the LTV system \eqref{eq:BackwardGradientDynamics} is {marginally} stable, i.e. its solutions are neither diverging nor asymptotically converging to zero.